 - information that is generally available to employees in the workplace; and

 - consult with the employee making the request in determining the suitability of an accessible format or communication support.

-Individual Accommodation Plan (IAP) > > TVO shall have in place a written process for the developing a documented individual accommodation > plan for employees with a disability.
-Process to include the twelve (12) points below: > > - The employee’s participation in the development of the IAP;
+Individual Accommodation Plan (IAP)

+TVO shall have in place a written process for developing a documented individual accommodation plan for employees with a disability.
+Process to include the twelve (12) points below:

+- The employee’s participation in the development of the IAP;